Lessons of the Iraq War

-In fact, the United States has been militarily engaged in Iraq—in one form or another—for nearly a quarter-century.
-This is already more than half the length of the Cold War with the Soviet Union, which ran from the late 1940s until the early 1990s.
+In fact, the United States has been militarily engaged in Iraq—in one form or another—for nearly a quarter-‐ century.
+This means that, for many of you, our wars in the “Land of the Two Rivers” are older than you are.
+By way of (less personal) comparison, this is already more than half the length of the Cold War with the Soviet Union, which ran from the late 1940s until the early 1990s.

 Of course, few would claim that America’s battles in and with Iraq have defined U.S. foreign policy in the way that our “long twilight struggle” with Soviet communism did.
 Yet at the same time, seldom has a single country had such a disproportionate and defining impact on our engagement in the world, how we think about our foreign policy, and how others think about it.